Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain estimates from at least three reputable roofing contractors to compare prices and services.
+- Get Multiple Quotes: Always obtain at least three detailed quotes from different reputable roofing contractors.
+This allows you to compare pricing, materials, and proposed scopes of work thoroughly.